minimuutti/minimuutti.github.io/en/brain-games/_posts/2015-07-20-fleece-wraps.md

 ##### Kong Traxx

-I put treats inside the toy and then I wired the fleece throught the toy three times.
+I put treats inside the toy and then I wired the fleece through the toy three times.

 It took Miki about 7 minutes to get all the treats out.